Perhaps You Can See the Irony of It

 Drug abuse

 Adolf Hitler was a hypochondriac suffering from mood swings, Parkinson’s disease, flatulence, skin problems and a gradual decline.
 His physician, a quack named Dr Theodor Morell, gave him unorthodox medications, such as cocaine, speed, glucose, testosterone, estradiol, and corticosteroids.
-In addition, Hitler received a preparation made from a gun cleaner, rat poison and atropine to treat his farting.
+In addition, Der Führer received a preparation made from a gun cleaner, rat poison and atropine to treat his farting.

 Eva Braun